 "Things are looking up," he said.
 "It's nothing major."

 Robertson, who averaged 18 points in Cal's first two games, isn't likely to play Sunday against Princeton.
-But the
+But the De La Salle High grad shouldn't miss an extended period of time, either.

 Tuesday's game provided Montgomery the opportunity to use a large cast of players, including freshman Bak Bak, the 6-foot-10 native of the Sudan who scored his first collegiate points.
 Bak had four points, two rebounds and a blocked shot in six first-half minutes.